metamesh/metamesh.org/_posts/2015-06-29-donations.md

 If you're like us, you probably have some old computer equipment collecting cobwebs in your basement.
 Technology "graveyards" are a surefire symptom of being chronically sick with IT-itis, which is, of course, incurable.

-Fortunately Meta Mesh is anouncing the implementation of a donation program that will allow you to donate your old wireless radios, routers, antennas, cables, and tools to Meta Mesh so that they can be given for FREE to node hosts on PittMesh.
+Fortunately Meta Mesh is anouncing a donation program that will allow you to donate your old wireless radios, routers, antennas, cables, and tools to Meta Mesh so that they can be given away for FREE to node hosts on PittMesh.
 Even though Meta Mesh's equipment is relatively inexpensive compared to many other wireless solutions, the cost to buy, configure, and mount the equipment can still be prohibitive.
-We already are teaching classes on how to build wireless antennas for under $50, why not take up a collection and reuse old wireless equipment that is compatible with our routers?
+Why not take up a collection and reuse old wireless equipment that is compatible with our routers?

 Here's a few details:
     * Meta Mesh is not a 501c3 organization and therefore, your donations are NOT tax deductible.